raycharius/slack-block-builder/README.md

 `AttachmentCollection()` – Accepts multiple arguments or an array of attachments and returns them in an array, in their built state.

+`OptionCollection()` – Accepts multiple arguments or an array of options and returns them in an array, in their built state.

+`OptionGroupCollection()` – Accepts multiple arguments or an array of option groups and returns them in an array, in their built state.

-These two functions are useful when you wish to keep surface or view configuration separate from UI representation.
+Both `BlockCollection()` and `AttachmentCollection()` are useful when you wish to keep surface or view configuration separate from UI representation.

 An example using Slack's `WebClient` from their [SDK for Node.js](https://github.com/slackapi/node-slack-sdk):